ninmonkey/Ninmonkey.PowerQueryLib/README.ValidatorsToWriteNext.md

 ## Numerical

+- [ ] DisallowDefaultValueAsAggregate : Undo any non-numerical
 - [ ] ValidateRange(min,max) numerical ranges
 - [ ] Assert List has N count items
 - [ ] Assert List is all of the same type